jvoss/ansible-role-netbox/README.md

 of the application.
 Those tasks are intentionally left to allow the user to manage those services within their own roles and playbooks.

-Tested on netbox supported platforms:
+Tested on the following platforms:
 * Amazon Linux 2
 * CentOS 8.2+ or Red Hat Enterprise Linux (RHEL) 8.2+
 * Ubuntu 20.04